 The letters, notebooks and photographs in the collection offer insights into the man himself, as well as his family (notably his wife, Hilda, and his parents).
 They provide a unique narrative of John and Hilda’s travels and encounters around Greece, Egypt, and Britain during the 1920s to 1930s; a first-hand view of the events of World War II, especially in Crete where John was stationed; and the efforts of friends and family to commemorate him after his untimely death during the Battle of Crete in May 1941.

-The Pendlebury Archive Project aims are to catalogue the materials at item level, conserve fragile items in-house, establish a preservation strategy for unstable material such as nitrate negatives and digitize the entire collection to make it available online in the second half of 2016.
-The Pendlebury Archive Project Assistant, Madelin Evans, will be posting updates on the progress of this project through her blog: https://bsapendleburyproject.wordpress.com/
+The Pendlebury Archive Project aims are to catalogue the materials at item level, conserve fragile items in-house, establish a preservation strategy for unstable material such as nitrate negatives and digitize the entire collection to make it available online.
+For information and updates on this project, see please see the Project blog here: https://bsapendleburyproject.wordpress.com/

 We are very grateful to the Wykeham Patrons of Winchester College in the UK for generously funding this project.